peckwood/vuejs-2-the-complete-guide-practice/section-08-component-communication/README.md

 **Note:** If the data in provide is changed, child's injected data is also changed

+Note: You should work on the reference value **directly**, when passing reference value using provide/inject.
+More in detail at `section-10-course-project-learning-resources-app\README.md\137 Deleting Items`

 ### 105 provide and inject for methods

 You might have to emit all the way from child to ancestor, but you can use project and inject to pass a method from ancestor to child